puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ## RPC create-multiple-templates

 One or more new templates can be created by this RPC.
 Templates are parsed and written in parallel for better performance.
 If specified templates already exist, their configuration is replaced.
+Execution of RPC is atomic - either all templates are successfully created or no changes are made in the UniConfig transaction.

 Description of input RPC fields: